TechmongersNL/taste-of-code-balloon-game/02. HTML/README.md

 ### ✎ Exercise: Basic HTML

-By the end of this section participants will create a HTML document using a basic skeleton structure and apply content to **title**, **h1**, **p**, and **ul/li** tags.
+By the end of this exercise, participants will create a HTML document using a basic skeleton structure and apply content to **title**, **h1**, **p**, and **ul/li** tags.

 Participants will need to carry out the following: